An interview with The Other Tribe

 Lastly, Skirts is out officially in September.
 What else can we expect, album- or EP-wise?

 A: We have the Skirts single with a lot of remixes, covering a range of genres – Kidnap Kid, Don Diablo, T Williams… all brilliant remixes.
 And then we will release another couple of singles before our album release which will be out next spring.
 So we’re in the process of writing that at the moment in Bristol.

 Matt Di Salvo

-Skirts is officially released on BB Records/Relentless on 30th September.
+Skirts is officially released by BB Records/Relentless on 30th September 2012.

 Listen to The Other Tribe on their Soundcloud here.

-For the latest updates on The Other Tribe check out their blog.
+For the latest updates on The Other Tribe visit their blog here.